csci430-os/vscode-remote-devcontainer/README.md

 	 be able to see it in a file browser on your system unless you enable viewing hidden files/directories.
 Find the public key, and copy it.
 Then create a new ssh key in GitHub and paste in this public key.

-  5. If you have never connected to Github before using ssh, you should ensure that Github is an known host and that your ssh key access that you just configured is working.
+  5. **IMPORTANT** If you have never connected to Github before using ssh, you should ensure that Github is an known host and that your ssh key access that you just configured is working.
 Do the following to test this:
      ```
 	 $ ssh git@github.com